JocelynS371/comp0035-cw1-i-JocelynS371/coursework2/testing.md

 ![image](test_screenshot\test_1_2_3.jpg)
 However, for the 4th test, which test for a ValueError the code should raise, the test was failed
 ![image](test_screenshot\test_4.jpg)
 ### Using Fixture
 I noticed in my test that the items and baskets are defined repetitively.
 Therefore, I have created a fixture so part of the code are reused easily.

-## Continous Intergration on Github
+The fixture pre-defines the item i1 and basket so that I do not have to define those 2 repetitively.